clayton8/MIPS-Assembler/README.md

 it into machine code.

-Please see the ‘MIPS_Green_Sheet.pdf’ for what instructions it can convert.
-The only type of instructions that it will convert are:
+Please see the ‘MIPS_Green_Sheet.pdf’ for what instructions it can convert.This will assemble all the instruction in the core instruction set with the exception of:

-- R-Type
+- j
-- I-Type
+- jal

+instructions.

 The format for an input file is attached in ‘test_1.s’ and will output in a file called: ‘output.txt’

 The original project description is in Project1.docx

-## Running Project

-- Load this project into any C++ IDE

-- Build the project
+## Build

-- Find the executable

 - ./myAssembler <input.txt>

-- Find ‘Output.txt’
+- ‘Output.txt’